Making Data Make Sense

 Low-Fi Concerts

-As Head of Product, I worked closely with the CEO and team to enhance the platform’s usability and self-service features, increasing concerts from a few per month to one per day.
-Through extensive user research and testing, I streamlined the experience and helped expand the platform to multiple markets through localization and region-specific improvements.
+As Head of Product, I reworked the platform’s usability and self-service features, increasing concerts from a few per month to one per day.

 Nota